Kerbalistic-coder/Lareata/README.md

  6. Click "Select Current Folder", and Lareata should be present in your project list.

 ## In This Version
-In this version (ALPHA 0.3-incomplete), we added:
+In this version (ALPHA 0.3.1), we added:
- - Ore generator
+ - Nice map lighting
- - Main Menu
+ - Background panel

 For more details see the changelog.